kwameopareasiedu/react-simple-widgets/src/form/field-decoration/usage.md

 -   `onFieldChange: (hasValue: boolean) => void`

-    This should be called by the custom component has a value.
-This is used by the `FieldDecoration.FLOATING_LABEL` to keep the label floated even when it loses focus.
+    This should be called by the custom component to indicate that it has a value.
+This is used by the `FieldDecoration.FLOATING_LABEL` to keep the label floated if a value is present but the field has lost focus.